Everything PR News

 Retainers, Projects, and Hybrid Models

 The monthly retainer is the dominant model for strategic PR.
-This ensures an always-on team that understands your business, manages inbound media, and proactively seeks opportunities.
+This ensures an always-on team that understands the business, manages inbound media, and proactively seeks opportunities.
 Most agencies require a 6- to 12-month commitment to build momentum.
 Project-based work is typically reserved for specific events like a major product launch or funding announcement and often comes at a higher effective monthly rate.

 What You Get for $5K vs. $30K a Month